Our Tools

 Ore.node Software

-The first software to integrate structural and geological logging, using innovative modules to link and visualize structural data in 3D and in real time right at the core shack!
+The first software to integrate structural and geological logging, using innovative modules to link and visualize structural data in 3D and in real-time right at the core shack

 Ore.node incorporates the Vektore Structural Logging Method (developed by R. Monteiro in 2002), which allows users to extract planes and lines independently of each other, as well as relevant assignments of kinematic and asymmetric features that Ore.node recasts into its proper desurveyed space.
 Ore.node is a node-based, user-friendly and fast software that empowers users to quickly understand their targets while logging is taking place, allowing for faster key drilling decisions.